How to start a snack business: from idea to first sale

 Determine your pricing model

-You should also research what your competitors charge.
+Research what your competitors charge.
 Walk through local grocery stores and farmers' markets to see the prices for similar snacks.
 If your granola is organic and gluten-free while theirs is not, you can likely charge a premium based on that added value.

 Here are 4 immediate steps to take: